 Circuit Diagram

-For programming the ESP8266 NodeMCU module, only the DHT11 sensor library is used as external library.
-The moisture sensor gives analog output which can be read through the ESP8266 NodeMCU analog pin A0.
-Since the NodeMCU cannot give output voltage greater than 3.3V from its GPIO so we are using a relay module to drive the 5V motor pump.
-Also the Moisture sensor and DHT11 sensor is powered from external 5V power supply.
+For programming the ESP8266 NodeMCU module, only the DHT11 sensor library is used as an external library.
+The moisture sensor gives analog output, which can be read through the ESP8266 NodeMCU analog pin A0.
+Since the NodeMCU cannot give an output voltage greater than 3.3V from its GPIO, we are using a relay module to drive the 5V motor pump.
+Also, the Moisture sensor and DHT11 sensor are powered from an external 5V power supply.

 #include <DHT.h>